iced-rs/rfcs/text/0000-new-theming.md

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

 ## [Optional] Future possibilities

-Think about what the natural extension and evolution of your proposal would be and how it would affect the toolkit and project as a whole in a holistic way.
-Try to use this section as a tool to more fully consider all possible interactions with the project and language in your proposal.
-Also consider how this all fits into the roadmap for the project.

-This is also a good place to "dump ideas", if they are out of scope for the RFC you are writing but otherwise related.

-If you have tried and cannot think of any future possibilities, you may simply state that you cannot think of anything.

-Note that having something written down in the future-possibilities section is not a reason to accept the current or a future RFC; such notes should be in the section on motivation or rationale in this or subsequent RFCs.
-The section merely provides additional information.